saltukalakus/PixelLock/README.md

 ## 🪄 Usage 🪄

-* Encrypting a single image, embedding it into a provided base PNG:
+* Encrypting a single file, embedding it into a provided base PNG:
 ```bash
 > PixelLock -e -i ./secret_image.jpeg -o ./stego_image -b ./my_base.png
 # Output will be ./stego_image.png (using my_base.png as a carrier, 1 LSB)
 ```

-* Decrypting a steganographic PNG image to reveal the secret image:
+* Decrypting a steganographic PNG image to reveal the secret file:
 ```bash
 > PixelLock -d -i ./stego_image.png -o ./secret_image
 # Output extension will be based on detected original format, e.g., ./secret_image.jpeg
 ```

-* Encrypting all images in a folder, embedding them into a provided base PNG:
+* Encrypting all files in a folder, embedding them into a provided base PNG:
 ```bash
 > PixelLock -e -i ./image-folder -o ./stego_folder -b ./my_base.png